precice/tutorials/multiple-perpendicular-flaps/README.md

 summary: In this case, a fluid and two solids are coupled together using a fully-implicit multi-coupling scheme.
 ---

+{% note %}
-{% include note.html content="Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/multiple-perpendicular-flaps).
-Read how in the [tutorials introduction](https://www.precice.org/tutorials.html)." %}
+Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/multiple-perpendicular-flaps).
+Read how in the [tutorials introduction](https://www.precice.org/tutorials.html).
+{% endnote %}

 ## Case Setup